iamzehan/banglish-ocr/README.md

-# Banglish-OCR Demo
+# Banglish-OCR

 ## Important
 You are going to need Tesseract OCR engine to run this app, go to the link below to download and install the engine.

       https://tesseract-ocr.github.io/tessdoc/Downloads.html

+<h3 align = "center"> Or</h3>

+      sudo apt install tesseract-ocr

+# About this Repository
-An interactive Optical Character Recognition Prototype for Bangla and English.
+Banglish OCR is an interactive Optical Character Recognition Prototype for Bangla and English.
 Made with Gradio and Pytesseract.

-Clone this repository.
+## Clone it

       https://github.com/iamzehan/banglish-ocr.git

-## Follow the steps below
+## Follow the steps below to run this on your local machine.

 1. Create Virtual Environment